Confy-Code/plsql_window_functions_28945_ISINGIZWE/README.md

 ## 3.4 FULL OUTER JOIN
-This is like the union of both Left and Right joins
+This is like the union of both Left and Right joins: means It showcases both of these two cases: Products which were not sold and customers who do not buy for us anymore(inactive customers).

     SELECT c.customer_name, p.product_name, s.sale_id
     FROM customers c